uincore/lane-finder/README.md

     def is_valid(self):
         return self.area_is_valid
 ```
+#
+*Lane curvature radius*

+It seems that I made a mistake somewhere, because lane curvature radius does not show walues I expect.

+#
 The program other weak place related to line detection.
+ - It might consider lane as invalid when car starts bouncing up and down on road due to high lane width deviation.
-It does not simply work for lane with small radius.
+ - It does not simply work for lane with small radius.
    - lane vanishing point distance is likely to be invalid
    - useful line information is cut by perspective transformation.
 We can decrease negative effect of it by picking bigger top-down view image width.
 So it will include some information from nearby areas.
    - lane initialization will not work
    - if line somehow recognized, line coordinates [factory](https://github.com/wakeful-sun/lane-finder/blob/master/code/line_factory/curved_line_coordinates_factory.py) calculates **x** values for each integer **y** in range from zero to image height.
 And for **y** closer to zero **x** goes to infinity.
 Or sliding window approach will include invalid points with **x** equal to image width.

 |<img src="./output_images/small_curvature_front_view.png" alt="Front view" width="400px">|<img src="./output_images/small_curvature_top_view.png" alt="Top-down view" width="400px">|
 |:---:|:---:|